mohit2978/AWS-notes/016 ec2 continued ip/notes.md

 network load balancer support static ip (1 static ip per AZ).

-> we can't increase capacity on runtime !! we need to stop and then increase capacity by changing instance type!! in runtime only solution is ASG!! we increase capacity as when we have single Database server so if slow DB then we use scale up by cg=hanging instance type!!
+> we can't increase capacity on runtime !! we need to stop and then increase capacity by changing instance type!! in runtime only solution is ASG!! we increase capacity as when we have single Database server so if slow DB then we use scale up by changing instance type!!

 # EC2 continued

+### Types of Ip

+1. public ip
+2. private ip
+3. elastic ip(EIP)